cbssolutions/l10n_ro_stock/l10n_ro_stock_landed_cost/README.txt

 1. will use in invoice line the expense account of landed_cost_product & the same account in stock_landed_cost Aditional
 2. if you have a invoice that has landed cost and recived products will put in created landed cost also the coresponding pickings
+3. you have a Reset to Draft button in landed cost that is going to change the state of landed cost and set the journal entry to draft
+4. keep in sync landed_cost with created journal_entry and svl

 future if is not goig to be in another module 3. you can not create landed cost if the inoice is not posted ( did not create the accounting entries)